TijnKoene/finalportfolio/fdd.md

 ## Introduction

-I want to make a portfolio website so people can see the projects I’ve made.
+So previous year I was working on a portfolio I did not get very far so I will use its design an the navbar but except for

 ## Functional Requirements
 * My skills should be presented and thinks I like to do in my free time like hobbies and work.